-The map link marks the junction of White Hollow Road and Lime Rock Road, slightly to the west of the track.
-The primary entrance for racers and officials is the infield entrance on White Hollow Road.
+The map link leads to the infield entrance on White Hollow Road.
 The outfield entrance on Lime Rock Road (roughly opposite Dugway Road) is primarily for spectators, and is usually not even open for SCCA events.
 If you want to get to the outfield entrance, you may wish to enter the official street address of "497 Lime Rock Road" into the search box.

 Registration is located at the infield entrance.
-When entering the grounds for a Club race, turn right, leave the paved road, and pull forward to the spot where a veritable multitude of tow vehicles, trailers, and race cars are parked.
+When entering the grounds for a Club race, turn right and pull forward to the spot where a veritable multitude of tow vehicles, trailers, and race cars are parked.
 The registration shed is the small grey building to the north of this parking area.
 For normal SCCA club race dates, driver & crew registration is on the south side of the shack, and race official registration is on the north side of the shack.
 As always, have your SCCA membership card and photo id ready.

 In 2010, Tech moved to the center of A Paddock, directly opposite Emergency Services next to Pit out.

 In accessing tech, please honor the one way direction for the paddock road.
-This includes leaving the pits for the impound area; turn right, travel past the start/finish building and turn at the concession stand back towards the tech tent.
+This includes leaving the pits for the impound area; go straight to the back of the paddock, then turn left and left again into the impound lot.

 At most Lime Rock events, scales will not be available during qualifying impounds, or after the green flag drops on the first race.
 Northern New Jersey Region has slightly different rules on scale availability, please check the supps for their races for details.